 Functions

-• A real-valued function f defined on a set D of real numbers is a rule that assigns to
+• A real-valued function f defined on a set D of real numbers is a rule that

 each number x in D exactly one real number, denoted f(x).